Best $700 Dollar Budget Gaming PC Build in 2020, Mighty Power

 In the budget you will have to downgrade some parts, go with slower RAM, get a cheaper case… you get my drift.
 Like I said before the sacrifice is just too much at this point.

-With all that said this build showcases a beautiful Thermaltake Commander case, AMD’s Ryzen 1500X processor, 2 sticks of 4GB DDR4-2400 RAM, 1TB HDD and a powerhouse EVGA GeForce GTX 1060 3GB.
+With all that said this build showcases a beautiful Thermaltake V200 case, AMD’s Ryzen 5 3600 6-core CPU, 2 sticks of 8GB DDR4-3200 RAM, 480GB SSD and a powerhouse XFX Radeon RX 590 Gaming 8G graphics card.

-Speaking of the GTX 1060, it supports a max resolution of 7680 x 4320 and while it depends on what settings you prefer to play on you will have no trouble smashing through all of your current games.
+Speaking of the Radeon RX 590, it supports a max resolution of 7680 x 4320 and while it depends on what settings you prefer to play on, you will have no trouble smashing through all of your current games especially in 1080p.

-The Ryzen 5 will be plenty of CPU for years to come while still leaving you with an upgrade path to the Ryzen 7 down the road.
+The Ryzen 5 will be plenty of CPU for years to come while still leaving you with an upgrade path to the Ryzen 7 or even overclocking if you dare to get into that.

 Overall this is one powerful machine and you can feel good with money well spent.